mattwaler/mattwaler.com/src/content/blog/ai-in-development-worst-mentor-best-mentee.md

 My mentors never did the work for me.
 When I ran into an issue, they would instead offer up their potential solutions, links to documentation, and previous code examples from other projects that solved similar challenges.
 After that, they sent me off on my way to solve it myself.

 Did I struggle for hours?
 Yes.
 Did I often have to ask more follow up questions?
 Absolutely.
 But those hours were the exact location where I became a better developer.
 The magic is in the gap between their guidance and my attempts.

-After I solved these problems my way, their reviews brought about even more personal growth when they showed me cleaner, more performant, and simpler ways to solve problems.
+After I solved these problems my way, their reviews brought about even more personal growth when they showed me far better ways to solve the problems I had just solved on my own.

 AI cannot and will not ever be able to fulfill this role.
 It has no memory of your journey, no stake in your growth, and no ability to let you sit with discomfort long enough to learn from it.
 Ask AI how to do something and it will just... do it.
 The friction it removes is the exact friction you need to advance from a junior developer to a senior.